Last updated: Aug. 10, 2021

 The information contained in this Know Your Rights content is subject to change as state and local governments respond to the COVID-19 pandemic.
-Please check the Texas Department of State Health Services coronavirus information page for information about the virus and current statewide restrictions, as well as information from your local health department.
-You can also find additional Know Your Rights information on Free Speech and the Right to Protest by clicking here.
+Please check the Texas Department of State Health Services (DSHS) coronavirus information page for updates about the virus and current statewide restrictions, as well as information from your local health department.

 This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 As the COVID-19 pandemic persists across Texas and the entire country, it has prompted local, state, and federal governments to respond in order to protect public health.
 The ACLU of Texas urges everyone to read and follow their local and state public health orders for the sake of their own wellbeing and the safety of the entire community.

 Learn more below about what your rights are and how to protect them during this public health crisis.

 What public health orders are currently in effect in Texas?

 Governor Greg Abbott lifted almost all of the restrictions on Texas residents and businesses related to the COVID-19 pandemic.
 Under Executive Order GA-38, which went into effect July 29, 2021, there are no more occupancy limits on businesses in most parts of the state, and wearing a mask or face covering cannot be required by any state or local government.
 However, in areas with high transmission of COVID-19, “individuals are encouraged to follow safe practices . . . such as wearing face coverings over the nose and mouth wherever it is not feasible to maintain six feet of social distance from a person not in the same household.”